Elements in Rig Mode

 You can also use Manipulators to adjust the positions and sizes of the prototype elements; this is not required, but can be useful in some cases.

-This is a dedicated group of parameters for customizing Prototype Objects.
-It can be accessed through the Object Properties panel, under the Proto union behavior tab.
+There are several groups of parameters for customizing Prototype Objects.
+All of them can be accessed through the Object Properties panel in the Rig Mode.

 The mass of the Prototype rigid body.